kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You don't choose your family.
-They are God's gift to you, as you are to them. - Desmond Tutu
+    ## It's easier to resist at the beginning than at the end. - Leonardo da Vinci